Hefero/AHKBackupFunctions/README.md

 Turn off Firewall or add the Port u are using to exceptions on Firewall if they cant connect

+If it keeps returning to menu when you first start it, you may need to delete logs.txt and go back to first step

 Tested resolutions so far:
 1920x1080